dirkpetersen/froster/README.md

 ## Configuration

-To run Froster you need to configure it first.
+To run Froster, you need to configure it first.
 Froster will guide you through the configuration with questions you need to answer.
-In most cases you can accept default options by pressing enter.
+In most cases, you can accept default options by pressing enter.
-To configure Froster run the command:
+To configure Froster, run the command:
 ```
 froster config
 ```
-If you have any doubts on while configuring froster check the [Configuration sections explanation](#configuration-sections-explanation)
+If you have any doubts while configuring Froster, check the [Configuration sections explanation](#configuration-sections-explanation)

-### Configuration sections explanation
-Down below you will find an explanation of each configuration section:

-- SET USER
-  - Set your name.
-This information will be stored locally as metadata when archiving files.

-- SET EMAIL
-  - Set your email.
-This information will be stored locally as metadata when archiving files.
-Email is also used to notify about SLURM executions.

-- SET SHARED
-  - If set to yes, then enter the path to the shared folder.
-The shared folder will be used to store hotspots (output of `froster index <folder>` command) and the archiving database (file with all archived files).
-This is useful when Froster is used by more than one user.
-Current user hotspots will be copied to the new shared folder.
-The archiving database will ONLY be copied to the shared folder if no archiving database is already in the shared folder.
-  - If set to no, hotspots and the archiving database will be stored in the local user filesystem.

-- SET NIH
-  - If set to yes, it allows you to create a link between the data you archive and the research project granted by a funding organization to increase the [FAIR level](https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-fair.html) of an archived dataset.
-The National Institutes of Health (NIH) maintains a large database of all publicly funded life sciences projects in the US since the 1980s at [NIH RePORTER](https://reporter.nih.gov).

-- SET PROFILE
-  - Profiles are the most important configuration of Froster.
-You will need to have at least one configured profile to be able to archive folders to your S3 provider.
-Profiles store the following information:
-    - Select profile: Configure an already existing profile or create a new one.
-    - Select S3 provider: Select the S3 provider for this profile.
-Currently supported S3 providers: AWS, GCS, Wasabi, IDrive, Ceph, Minio.
-There is also a generic option called "Other" where you can configure a generic S3 provider.
-    - Select credentials: Select the credentials for this profile or create new ones.
-These credentials will be used to authenticate to your S3 provider.
-They are stored in the ```~/.aws/credentials``` file.
-    - Select region: Select the region for this profile or create a new one. ```-- no region --``` option will set the region to the value "default".
-    - Select S3 bucket: Select the bucket for this profile or create a new one.
-    - Enter directory inside S3 bucket: Enter the root folder where files will be archived for the selected S3 bucket.
-    - Select the S3 storage class: Select the S3 storage class for this profile or create a new one. ```DEEP_ARCHIVE``` is currently the most cost-effective storage solution available.
-See [AWS Storage Class guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-class-intro.html)

-- SET SLURM
-  - Configure several SLURM options that will be passed to the SLURM script upon execution.

 </br>